PATRIC3/p3_docs/docroot/tutorial/genome_quality_report/genome_quality_report.rst

 Contamination:
     This is an estimate of the percentage of the genome's DNA that does not belong, computed by locating universal roles that occur more than once.
     A higher number indicates the genome is contaminated.
-A lower number indicates the genome is clean.
+A lower number indicates the genome is relativaely clean.
 Unlike the other three numbers, this one is better when it is lower.
 The roles with extra occurrences will be listed in the `Problematic Roles Report`_ with the notation **Universal Role**.
-    If the genome is not a Bacteria or Archaea, this number will always be 0.
+    If the genome is not a Bacteria or Archaea, this number will always be 100.

 Evaluation Group:
     This is the taxonomic grouping that was used by EvalG to determine the universal roles.
 The smaller this grouping, the more accurate the completeness and contamination will be.

 Contig Count:
     The number of contigs in the genome.
-A lower number indicates a better-quality assembly.
+For a given assembly size, a lower number indicates a better-quality assembly.

 DNA size (bp):
     The number of base pairs in the genome.
 This number provides context for the N50.